pulp-bio/event-based-semg-regression/README.md

 ## Introduction
-This repository contains the code to reproduce our paper M. Zanghieri _et al._, “Event-based Low-Power and Low-Latency Regression Method for Hand Kinematics from Surface EMG” [[1]](#1).
+This repository contains the code to reproduce our paper M. Zanghieri _et al._, “Event-based low-Power and low-latency regression method for hand kinematics from surface EMG” [[1]](#1).